statelyai/xstate/docs/guides/scxml.md

 SCXML events include:

-- `name` - a character string giving the name of the event.
-This is equivalent to the `.type` property of an XState event.
+- `name` - a character string giving the name of the event. `name` is equivalent to the `.type` property of an XState event.
 - `type` - the event type: `'platform'`, `'external'`, or `'internal'`.
   - `platform` events are raised by the platform itself, such as error events.
   - `internal` events are raised by `raise(...)` actions or by `send(...)` actions with `target: '_internal'`.